DominicVolante/tuck-client/README.md

 Users can add as many details in their description as needed and can view the description of a specific symptom by clicking on the expand icon on their Tuck chart.

+Tuck was built with React, using pure CSS and communicates with a live NodeJS/PostgresQL server.

 ###### Landing Page
 ![Landing Page](/screenshots/landingPageImg.png)